 “Divided States of America?
 A Seminar in Pragmatism” (version 2012)

-Co-created/taught with Professor Larry Crockett, this course provides an overview of the American philosophical tradition of Pragmatism as a way to explore the challenges of divisive politics.
+Co-created/taught with Professor Larry Crockett, this Seminar provides an overview of the American philosophical tradition of Pragmatism as a way to explore the challenges of divisive politics.
 We explore the work of William James, C.S.
 Peirce, John Dewey, Jane Addams, Alain Locke, Mark Johnson, Richard Rorty, Larry Hazelrigg, Bruno Latour, Cornel West, Kennan Ferguson, Louis Menand, and others.
-We address historical and contemporary controversies including Civil War, the Vietnam War, the Black Freedom movement, the abortion debate, the Israel/Palestine conflict, and other events that present the challenges of ideological commitment and the desire to achieve social change.
+We address historical and contemporary controversies including Civil War, the Vietnam War, Black Freedom movements, the abortion debate, the Israel/Palestine conflict, and other events that present the challenges of ideological commitment and the desire to achieve social change.